Radhika-24/portfolio/README.md

 <!-- AUTO-GENERATED-CONTENT:END -->

 This repo cntains my portfolio.
-Files in componenets directory are used for cretinf layouts or stylesheets. files in pages directory are the different pages that can be accessed on website.
+Files in components directory are used for creating layouts or stylesheets. files in pages directory are the different pages that can be accessed on website.